 I would classify this dish as mild-medium spice level.
 To keep the spice level lower, cut the amount of hot sauce in half.
 Alternatively, omit the hot sauce and use BBQ sauce instead for a delicious, mild BBQ chicken and potato casserole.

 The bacon will cook through, and the fat from the bacon will render into the chicken, adding flavor and keeping the chicken super moist.
 But the bacon does not get super crispy.
 If you like really crispy bacon, par-bake the bacon until just cooked before adding the casserole (I recommend doing this while the potatoes bake).
-Then chop up the bacon and add to the casserole as directed.
-The results will be crispy bacon.
+Then chop up the bacon and add it to the casserole as directed.
+The result will be crispy bacon.

 More Buffalo Chicken Recipes